-- We now consider general continuous-time discrete state space Markov chains. - Comparing to the discrete-time Markov chains we studied before: We now model that we stay in each state for some real-valued amount of time. - ► The Markov property is a type of "memoryless-ness": The property will imply that the amount of time in each state is Exponentially distributed. - Very useful tool, can be used to model for example queues.
+- We now consider general continuous-time discrete state space Markov chains. - Comparing to counting processes: We can now potentially jump between any two states. - Comparing to the discrete-time Markov chains: We now model that we stay in each state for some real-valued amount of time. - The Markov property is a type of "memorylessness": The property will imply that the amount of time spent in each state is Exponentially distributed. - Very useful tool, can be used to model for example queues.